Impact from our founding to today

 We began by training war widows in Iraq in candle-making and entrepreneurship, and since have impacted the lives of hundreds of Burmese, Bhutanese, Congolese, Haitian and Iraqi women.

-Today most of our candles are handmade in the U.S. by women artisans who lived for many years as refugees, and are now earning a living wage as candlemakers.
+As a company that supports refugees, today most of our candles are handmade in the U.S. by women artisans who lived for many years as refugees, and are now earning a living wage as candlemakers.

 A refugee is someone forced to leave her home.
 Not by choice, but to survive.
 Around the world, women, men and children are fleeing persecution, conflict and natural disaster.